bbl-dres/green-inventory/README.md

 > [!CAUTION]
 > **Unofficial mockup for demonstration purposes only.**
-> All data is fictional.
+> The data shown is a limited sample for demonstration only — not the full dataset.
 Not all features are fully functional.
 This project is a visual and conceptual prototype — not intended for production use.

 Interactive GIS web-app mockups for urban green-space inventory, maintenance planning, and field survey of properties managed by the Swiss Federal Office for Buildings and Logistics (BBL / Bundesgärtnerei).
 The repo holds **two independent prototypes**, each in its own folder with its own README.